-Hymns from The Church Hymnal (5th ed.) are reproduced under license from CCLI License No's 1344568 and 1344575.
+Hymns from The Church Hymnal (5th ed.) are reproduced under license from CCLL License No's 1344568 and 1344575.

-Hymns from Thanks & Praise are reproduced under license from CCLI, License No's 1344568 and 1344575.
+Hymns from Thanks & Praise are reproduced under license from CCLI,

+License No's 1344568 and 1344575.

-Material in this service from The Book of Common Prayer © RCB 2004 the United States of America.
+Material in this service from The Book of Common Prayer © RCB 2004

+Scripture quotations are taken from the New Revised Standard Version Updated Edition.
+Copyright © 2021 National Council of Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved worldwide.

-Scripture quotations are taken from the New Revised Standard Version Updated Edition.
-Copyright @ 2021 National Council of Churches of Christ in